About Us

 bliu@transportcenter.org

-Brandon has been with the Center since 2019 and serves as one of the instructional designers for the Traction Power consortium.
-He has also designed instruction for ZEB bus maintenance training and is fast becoming an expert in video instruction technologies.
-Brandon holds a master’s in Adult Education and Human Resource Development from James Madison University and obtained a bachelor’s degree in Psychology.
-His background includes instructional design and organizational development, supplemented with elements of educational technology, E-learning, multimedia development, graphic design and visual literacy.
+Brandon has been with ITLC since 2019 and serves as one of the instructional designers for the Traction Power consortium.
+He has also designed instruction for bus maintenance training and is fast becoming an expert in video instruction technologies.
+Brandon holds a Master’s in Adult Education and Human Resource Development from James Madison University and obtained a Bachelor’s degree in Psychology.
+His background includes instructional design and organizational development, supplemented with elements of educational technology, e-Learning, multimedia development, graphic design, and visual literacy.

 240.410.0428